harrycresswell/ain-navigation/README.md

-# hugo-gulp
+# AIN Navigation

-This is the source code for hugo-gulp starter project :)
+Version 1.0

+A new navigation prototype made for AIN built on top of [Hugo](https://gohugo.io/).

 ## Getting started
-If you want to grab a copy to get going with your projects follow the boelow setup.
+If you want to grab a copy follow the below setup.

 ### Install pre-requisites